 Image source: Wikimedia

-So the immediate effect after the revolution and the market economy was upon us, was to buy buy buy anything new.
-No matter how poor quality, from Turkey mostly (China wasn’t there yet in terms on production capabilities), Romanians just wanted new clothes.
-Because we could buy them and democracy also meant the right to spend one’s income on whatever one wanted.
-Also, in the early 90s, there was a lot of ‘aid’ from Western countries, consisting of mostly second hand clothes (like Brits give to the charity shops), which was handed out for free by various organisations.
+So post-revolution as the market economy was upon us, the default activity to buy buy buy anything new.
+No matter how poor the quality (from Turkey mostly as China wasn’t there yet in terms of production capabilities), Romanians just wanted new clothes.
+Because we could afford them and because after all, democracy also meant the right to spend one’s income on whatever one wanted.
+Also, in the early 90s, there was a lot of ‘aid’ from Western countries, consisting of mostly second-hand clothes (like Brits give to the charity shops), which was handed out for free by various organisations.

-Not sure about other people, but in my family, all of the above meant an intense hatred of second hand clothes.
-My mum would shudder just walking past a second hand shop, which in Romania are for commercial ventures, not for charities and probably are still stocked with British cast offs.
+Not sure about other people, but in my family, all of the above meant an intense hatred of second-hand clothes.
+My mum would shudder just walking past a second-hand shop, which in Romania are commercial ventures, not charities, and probably are still stocked with British cast offs.
 She hated the idea of wearing other people’s clothes, with the possible exception of our very close friends (I have a younger sister and we always swapped clothes).
-Even that we sometimes had to do on the hush-hush, so that mum wound’t catch on.
+Even that we sometimes had to do on the hush-hush, so that mum wouldn’t catch on.
 But actually paying money for old things?
 No way!
-I think even now she doesn’t really get the concept of ‘vintage’, unless it’s her mum’s or her clothes from she was young.
+I think even now she doesn’t really get the concept of ‘vintage’ unless it’s her mum’s or her own clothes from she was young.

 Therefore, I was challenged to verify (in a very empiric way) if this is how other people feel too of if it’s just my cultural hang-ups that are in my way?
-It will all be revealed in part 2, same time next week, so stay tuned.
+Read what people thought here.